Naf256/psychology/history of psy-1203/associationism.md

 Hobbes understood complex experiences as being associations of simple experiences. which in turn were associations of sensations.
 The basic means of association, according to Hobbes, was coherence (contiguity), and the basic strength factor was repetition (frequency).
-The philosopher John Lacke (1632-1704) introduced the term "association of ideas" in the fourth edition of his Essay Concerning Human Understanding (1700), where he described it as detrimental to rational thought.
+The philosopher John Locke (1632-1704) introduced the term "association of ideas" in the fourth edition of his Essay Concerning Human Understanding (1700), where he described it as detrimental to rational thought.
 He suggested that complex emotions derived from pain and pleasure (simple ideas) associated with other ideas.